-First, the great Carl Linnaeus in 1758 invented another human species – Homo troglodytes, cave man.
-No scientific data backed him up at these times… Then, one century later, in 1856 there was recognized a true "alternative" human – Homo neanderthalensis.
+First, the great Carl Linnaeus in 1758 invented other species of humans – Homo troglodytes, cave man.
+No scientific data backed him up at these times… Only one century later, in 1856, science recognized a true "alternative" human – Homo neanderthalensis.

-Later more and more humans and almost humans were discovered – in 1927 in China was discovered Sinanthropus pekinensis (now: Homo erectus pekinensis) but some years earlier, in 1924 in South Africa was discovered Australopithecus africanus and in 1930ies – the more primitive Paranthropus.
+Later more and more humans and “almost humans” were discovered by scientists.
+Thus, in 1927 in China they discovered Sinanthropus pekinensis (now: Homo erectus pekinensis) but some years earlier, in 1924 in South Africa – Australopithecus africanus and in 1930ies – the more primitive Paranthropus.

-But the most important finds took place in Kenya, in Olduvai Gorge where Hans Reck (1913) and later Louis Leakey (1931) discovered some 600 thousand years old remains of humans.
-Further research in this part of Africa as well as South Africa has yielded the richest diversity of ancient humans anywhere in the world and now it is clear – humans originated in Africa.
+But the most important finds were made in Kenya, in Olduvai Gorge.
+Here Hans Reck (1913) and later Louis Leakey (1931) discovered some 600 thousand years old remains of humans.
+Further research in this part of Africa as well as South Africa yielded the richest diversity of ancient humans anywhere in the world.
+Now it is clear: humans originated in Africa.

 Amazing finds continued elsewhere in the world, especially in the 21st century.
-In 2003 there was discovered new, surprisingly recent human species – Homo floresiensis on Flores island who lived here some 50,000 years ago.
-Further surprise was brought by Denisova cave in Altai Krai, Russia: in 2010 here was discovered evidence that in Eurasia some 40 thousand years ago lived one more species of humans next to Neanderthals and, possibly, modern humans.
-Further research shows that interbreeding with both Neanderthals and Denisovans have affected the human genome and there might be other unknown human species involved too.
+In 2003 a new, surprisingly recent human species was discovered – the small Homo floresiensis on Flores island who lived here some 50,000 years ago.
+A further surprise was brought by Denisova cave in Altai Krai, Russia: in 2010 here was discovered evidence that in Eurasia some 40 thousand years ago lived one more species of humans next to Neanderthals and, possibly, modern humans.
+Research shows that interbreeding with both Neanderthals and Denisovans affected the human genome and there might be other unknown human species involved too.

 Today there is only one living species of "true" humans – us, Homo sapiens.
 But there existed other species in the past.
 How many?
 We don’t know…

-Wondermondo can cautiously propose the following list of known human species, as listed by the time of their extinction:
+Wondermondo can cautiously propose the following list of known other species of humans which here are listed by the time of their extinction:

-- Homo neanderthalensis was the first "other" human to be discovered – because it lived in Europe, where in the 19th century developed modern natural sciences.
-Scientists have not agreed yet whether this is subspecies or separate species but recent research shows – it interbred with our species, affecting the genome of people outside Africa.
-It evolved some 400,000 years ago and last Neanderthals lived in Gibraltar some 40,000 years ago.
+- Homo neanderthalensis was the first "other" human to be discovered because it lived in Europe, wherein the 19th century developed modern natural sciences.
+It is not entirely clear whether this is subspecies or separate species but it interbred with our species and left an impact on the genome of people outside Africa.
+Neanderthals evolved some 400,000 years ago and the last of their kin lived in Gibraltar some 40,000 years ago.

 - Denisovan (preliminarily – Homo sp.
 Altai) is another recent discovery from 2010.
-These people lived in Asia and also interbred with people, affecting their genome, especially of the contemporary Melanesians.
-Little is known about these humans – their last refuge could be some Indonesian islands (where its remains have not been discovered yet).
-In Denisova Cave they lived some 100 – 40 thousand years ago but we don’t know their age too well yet.
+They lived in Asia and also interbred with other species of humans including our species.
+Thus they also left an impact on our genome, especially on the contemporary Melanesians.
+Their last refuge could be some Indonesian islands although no remains have been found here yet.
+In Denisova Cave, they lived some 100 – 40 thousand years ago but we don’t know their age too well yet.

 - Homo floresiensis was an exciting find of scientists on the island of Flores in Indonesia in 2003.
-These small people ("hobits") lived in between 190,000 and 50,000 years ago, although further research might change this timeframe.
-It seems that before them on Flores lived even smaller people and also on some other islands of Southeast Asia might have lived small people.
+These small people ("hobits") lived some 190,000 – 50,000 years ago.
+It is possible that before them on Flores and some other islands of Southeast Asia lived even smaller people.

-- Homo erectus existed before Homo heidelbergensis although scientists are not too sure where one species transformed into another.
-This human lived in Africa some 1.9 million years ago, spreading to Asia.
-It went extinct some 143,000 years ago.
+- “Upright human” (Homo erectus) existed before Homo heidelbergensis although scientists are not too sure where one species transformed into another.
+These people lived in Africa some 1.9 million years ago, spread to Asia, and went extinct some 143,000 years ago.

 - Homo heidelbergensis lived some 600,000 – 200,000 years ago.
-This human seems to be the ancestor of us, Neanderthals and Denisovans.
-He lived in Africa, Europe and Asia.
+This human might be the ancestor of us, Neanderthals and Denisovans.
+He lived in Africa, Europe, and Asia.

 - Homo naledi was described only in 2015.
 This comparatively primitive man lived in the time period between 335,000 and 236,000 years ago in Africa.

-- Homo helmei is either early Homo sapiens, late Homo heidelbergensis or intermediate species in between.
-Remains of this human were found in South Africa and are some 260,000 years old.
+- Florisbad Skull might belong to Homo helmei which is either early Homo sapiens, late Homo heidelbergensis or intermediate species in between.
+This skull was found in South Africa and is some 260,000 years old.

-- Homo gautengensis was described in 2010 and many scientists are unsure whether this is a separate species or subspecies of Homo erectus.
+- Homo gautengensis was described in 2010 and many scientists are not sure whether this is a separate species or subspecies of Homo erectus.
 It lived some 1.9 – 0.6 million years ago.

 - Homo ergaster lived some 1.9 – 1.4 million years ago in the eastern and southern parts of Africa.
 This also might be our predecessor who transformed into Homo erectus… or it simply is Homo erectus.

-- Homo rudolfensis lived some 2 – 1.5 million years ago in Africa.
+- The controversial Homo rudolfensis is possible other species of humans who lived some 2 – 1.5 million years ago in Africa.
 It also could be a subspecies of Homo habilis.